Slug & Snail

 Note: Slugs are hermaphrodites, which means that they each possess both male and female sexual organs and have the potential to lay eggs.

-Slug Control: To get rid of slugs remove garden debris, bricks, lumber piles and weeds from all growing areas and do not apply heavy layers of mulch around plants (1-3 inches is plenty).
+To get rid of slugs remove garden debris, bricks, lumber piles and weeds from all growing areas and do not apply heavy layers of mulch around plants (1-3 inches is plenty).
 Handpicking pests can make a sizeable dent in the population and is most productive in the evening, two hours after sunset.
 If handpicking is inconvenient, try trapping.
 Strips of cardboard, cabbage leaves, rocks or plywood all make excellent traps for daytime collecting.
 Shallow pans of stale beer sunk into the soil can also be used.
 The yeast in the beer attracts these pests, which fall in and drown.
 For best results, replace beer every few days or after a rain.
 Slug Off and diatomaceous earth are popular barriers that prevent pests from reaching the leaves, fruits and flowers on which they feed.
-Sluggo is a non-toxic bait, containing iron phosphate, that can be scattered on the lawn or on the soil around any vegetables, flowers, fruit trees or bushes to be provide effective control.
+Sluggo is an organic bait, containing iron phosphate, that can be scattered on the lawn or on the soil around any vegetables, flowers, fruit trees or bushes to reduce pest numbers.